jdaigle/Hydrogen.Extensions.Mvc5/README.md

     {
         public override async Task OnActionExecutionAsync(ActionExecutingContext context, ActionExecutionDelegate next) {
-            // Execute code before the action is invoked
+            // Execute code before the action is invoked.
+            // You can "short-circuit" the action by setting 'context.Result'
+            // and returning before calling 'next()'.

             // The implementation is responsible for calling 'next()'. var actionExecutedContext = await next().ConfigureAwait(false);